Mitigation of Climate Change in Agriculture (MICCA) Programme

 To address this need, MICCA is carrying out two pilot projects in Africa.
 These projects will provide quantifiable evidence that climate-smart agricultural practices can mitigate climate change, improve farmers’ lives and make local communities better able to adapt to climate change.

-For more information on the different aspects of MICCA's work in the pilot projects, click on the links below:
+See below for more information on the different aspects of MICCA's work in the pilot projects:

 The MICCA approach